The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

 Therefore, keeping them in the dark corners will push back their foliage growth and invite other plant-related diseases.

 Even regular watering or fertilizing is unlikely to save your plant if it does not receive sunlight.

 Quick Tip: In zones 10 to 12, you can grow them outside in areas with filtered light, as long as it does not dry up their leaves.

 Signs your ZZ Plant Needs More or Less Light

 ZZ plants are quite light-sensitive.
-Thus, you could tell that your plant is getting excess or less sunlight within a few tell-tale signs.
+Thus, you can tell your plant is getting excess or less sunlight within a few telltale signs.

-Start with diagnosing these symptoms to determine whether your plant needs more indirect sunlight (longer duration) or you should limit its light intake.
+Start with diagnosing these symptoms to determine whether your plant needs more sunlight or you should limit its light intake.